kevin-crook-ucb/ucb_w205_crook_supplement/2021_Spring/synch_07.md

 exit()
 ```

-Again, let's use kafkacat to read all the messages on the topic:
+Use kafkacat to read all the messages on the topic:
 ```
 docker-compose exec mids bash -c "kafkacat -C -b kafka:29092 -t foo -o beginning -e"
 ```